survivejs/webpack-book/manuscript/extending/02_plugins.md

 Regardless of your approach, you should capture possible options passed by a user, preferably validate them, and then make sure your `apply` method is ready to go.
 When webpack runs the plugin, it will pass a `compiler` object to it.
 This object exposes webpack’s plugin API and allows you to connect into the hooks it provides.
 [The official reference](https://webpack.js.org/pluginsapi/compiler/) lists all the available hooks.

-In this case, we need to intercept only a `this-compilation` hook that is emitted before `compilation` event itself.
+In this case, you need to intercept only a `this-compilation` hook that is emitted before `compilation` event itself.
 It happens to be the right hook for this particular purpose although it can take a bit of experimentation to figure out which hooks you need.

 The hook will receive a `compilation` object that gives access to the build.
 It comes with a series of hooks of its own.
-In this case using the `additional-assets` hook is enough as we can go through the compiled chunks there and perform our logic.
+In this case using the `additional-assets` hook is enough as you can go through the compiled chunks there and perform our logic.

 T> Loaders have a dirty access to `compiler` and `compilation` through underscore (`this._compiler`/`this._compilation`).
 You could write arbitrary files through them.